 Omaha Children’s Museum’s summer camps feature engaging curriculum and great instructors who make every day exciting and new.
 Camps include daily play in the museum, a snack, a T-shirt, and a Meet the Teacher Night.
-For information on camp prices, including the Early Bird discount, is available here.
+Camps are $120 for members and $135 for non-members.
+Register for camps before May 31 to receive the Spring Discount of $10 off (price will be reflected in your cart).
+For more information on camp, click here.

 The following camps are open to children ages 6 to 8: